Dangerous Woman

-Dangerous Woman is the third studio album by American singer Ariana Grande.
+Dangerous Woman is the third studio album by American singer-songwriter Ariana Grande.
 It was released through Republic Records on May 20, 2016.
 Grande began work on the album shortly after the release of her second studio album My Everything (2014).
 Grande served as the album's executive producer, alongside Max Martin and Savan Kotecha.
 Guest vocals on the album are provided by Nicki Minaj, Lil Wayne, Macy Gray and Future.

 Lyrically, Dangerous Woman revolves around love, destructive relationships and rebelliousness.
 Primarily a pop and R&B record, the album incorporates dance, disco, house, trap, reggae and electropop.
 It received positive reviews from critics, many of whom praised Grande's vocal prowess, matured lyrical content and her adaptation to different musical styles.
 The album also appeared in numerous year-end lists of 2016.
 Dangerous Woman and its singles were nominated for various accolades, including two Grammy Awards.
-It helped Grande win Grande win Artist of the Year at the American Music Awards in 2016, and won International Album of the Year at the Japan Gold Disc Awards in 2017.
+It helped Grande win Artist of the Year at the American Music Awards in 2016, and won International Album of the Year at the Japan Gold Disc Awards in 2017.

-Dangerous Woman was supported by four singles, including the US Billboard Hot 100 top ten's "Side to Side" and "Dangerous Woman", and international top ten hit "Into You".
-The album debuted at number two on the Billboard 200, becoming Grande's first not to debut at number one in the United States.
+Dangerous Woman was supported by four singles, including the US Billboard Hot 100 top ten hits "Side to Side" and "Dangerous Woman", and international top ten hit "Into You".
+The album debuted at number two on the Billboard 200, becoming Grande's first not to debut at number one in the United States and so far the only one.
 However, it ultimately became her best-performing album in the country up to that point.
 Internationally, the album topped record charts in Australia, Brazil, Italy, Ireland, New Zealand, Spain and the United Kingdom, where it became Grande's first chart-topper.
 To support the album, Grande embarked on the Dangerous Woman Tour in 2017, which grossed over $71 million upon completion.